Declaration of interest

 Only in exceptional circumstances will the Editor consider the addition, deletion or rearrangement of authors after the manuscript has been accepted.
 While the Editor considers the request, publication of the manuscript will be suspended.
 If the manuscript has already been published in an online issue, any requests approved by the Editor will result in a corrigendum.

-To submit a manuscript to Studies in Mycology please supply:
+To submit a manuscript to Studies in Mycology please adhere to the following:

-- Manuscripts should be processed in Microsoft Word; tables (Microsoft Excel), legends (Microsoft Word) and illustrations (tif or psd with layers included).
+- Manuscript body text should be processed in Microsoft Word; tables (Microsoft Excel), legends (Microsoft Word) and illustrations (tif or psd with layers included).
 Note: See 12 below for further instructions regarding illustrations.
 Missing data in tables should be indicated with an emdash for missing, or n/d (not determined) or n/a (not available), depending on the type of missing data.

 - If the manuscript references papers which are "in press", copies should be included for the benefit of the referees.